dwiwad/hockey_site/posts/nhl-player-demographics.md

 changed over the years.
 The general trend seems to be "expansion = age decline."
 Interestingly, the shifts in trend seem to track quite closely with the "eras" of the league.<sup>(<a href="https://en.wikipedia.org/wiki/Timeline_of_the_National_Hockey_League" target="_blank" rel="noopener noreferrer">4</a>)</sup>
 Up until 1942, in the early era, the league fluctuated growing from four to ten teams, then back down to seven.
-In this era, the size of the league fluctuated between XX and YY players; again, more players, lower age.
+In this era, the size of the league fluctuated but overall grew from 45 players in the 1917-1918 season to 160 players in the 1941-1942 season; again, more players, lower age.

 Following this, 1942 to 1967 the team stayed at 6 teams, the "original six" era.
 As you can see, in this era the league slowly aged.
 No expansion, no injection of new players,